China greenlights two IPOs on sci-tech innovation board

-Sunshine Guojian Pharmaceutical (Shanghai) Co., Ltd., a biopharmaceutical enterprise focusing on antibody drugs; and Wuxi Chipown Micro-electronics Limited, a high-tech company engaged in analog and mixed signal integrated circuit design, will be listed on the Shanghai Stock Exchange's sci-tech innovation board, commonly known as the STAR market, according to the China Securities Regulatory Commission.
+Semiconductor Manufacturing International Corporation, China's largest integrated circuit foundry, and Anhui Earth-Panda Advance Magnetic Material Co., Ltd., a company focusing on rare-earth permanent magnetic materials, will be listed on the Shanghai Stock Exchange's sci-tech innovation board, commonly known as the STAR market, according to the China Securities Regulatory Commission.

 The two companies and their underwriters will confirm the IPO dates and publish their prospectuses following discussions with the stock exchange.